KhronosGroup/Vulkan-Utility-Libraries/docs/layer_configuration.md

 ### Enabling and ordering the layer using `vkCreateInstance()`

 Applications may programmatically activate layers via the `vkCreateInstance()` entry point.
 This is done by setting `enabledLayerCount` and `ppEnabledLayerNames` in the `VkInstanceCreateInfo` structure.

 The layer names order in `ppEnabledLayerNames` specifies the layers execution ordering from closer to the Vulkan application to closer to the Vulkan driver.

+Layer properties can be queried from an application with link:https://docs.vulkan.org/spec/latest/chapters/extensions.html#vkEnumerateInstanceLayerProperties[vkEnumerateInstanceLayerProperties].

 #### Code example to enable and order the validation and the profiles layers programmatically